-Dr. David G. Latshaw will preach tomorrow at II o'clock.
+Dr. David G. Latshaw will preach tomorrow at 11 o'clock.
 The Rev. Albert Sheppard, pastor of the Presbyterian Church will preach on Feb.
-25, the last Sunday that our pulpit will need to be supplied before the arrival of plied before the arrival of our new pastor, the Rev. Claris Edwin Silcox, who will preach on Sunday, March 4.
+25, the last Sunday that our pulpit will need to be supplied before the arrival of our new pastor. the Rev. Claris Edwin Silcox, who will preach on Sunday, March 4.
 Mr. and Mrs. Silcox and their family are expected to come to Forest Hills during the latter part of the month and will reside at the corner of Summer and Winter Streets.